 The project is an important part of this course - not just in terms of the grade, but for the sake of comprehensive, practical understanding of how to apply modeling framework to an open ended real-life problem.
-This is why the problem statements that I have given to you are just short and open-ended descriptions of the certain real-life situations.
+This is why the problem statements that I have given to you are short and openended descriptions of the certain real-life situations.
 You have complete freedom in mathematical interpretation of the problem and how you "solve" it.
 The only requirement is that you use the mathematical modeling process, and justify your model and its conclusions as they apply to the problem.
-Its a test of your creativity in formulation of models and solution methods, and your ability to find and understand relevant mathematical knowledge.
+Its a test of your creativity in formulation of models and solution methods, and your ability to find, understand, and use relevant mathematical and computational knowledge.